Genez-io/genezio-landing-page/content/posts/cloudnativecon_kubecon_europe_2024.md

 url: /blog/kubecon-cloudnativecon-paris/
 ---

-The Genezio team is still buzzing after an incredible week at {{< external-link link="https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/" >}}CloudNativeCon + Kubecon Europe 2024{{< /external-link >}}!
+The Genezio team is still buzzing after an incredible week at {{< external-link link="https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/" >}}KubeCon + CloudNativeCon Europe 2024{{< /external-link >}}!
 This huge gathering of open-source enthusiasts, amazing products, and software engineers was an opportunity to connect, learn, and share our passion for cloud development.

 ## Meaningful Connections